 - If you change your mind after the RSVP deadline and want to attend the Initiation Ceremony, please contact the PBK coordinator at 310-825-4112 right away.

 The Phi Beta Kappa Spring Initiation Ceremony is an annual event that honors the inauguration of newly elected Phi Beta Kappa members of the academic year.
 The election criteria and schedule are listed in the “About” section.
 Those elected in the Spring will receive invitation via MyUCLA in late April.

 After opening remarks from the Eta Chapter President of Phi Beta Kappa at UCLA, the Honorary Phi Beta Kappa Initiate will be inducted and will give a short speech.
 New members will be inducted into the Society by learning a Phi Beta tradition.

 After the induction, each student will come to the stage to announce his or her name and future plans (graduate school, career, volunteering, extended vacation, etc.).
 The entire ceremony should last approximately two hours, from 7:00 until 9:00 p.m.

-A reception on the terrace of the Covel Commons Grand Horizon Room will immediately follow the ceremony.
+A reception outside of the Palisades Room will immediately follow the ceremony.
 Hors d’oeuvres, refreshments, and dessert will be served.

 President Professor Mark F. Grady (Law)